Skip to main content

 Combined with the right technology, organizations can avoid spreading their efforts and budgets thin by automating critical risk-based AML components.
 Technology solutions that automate risk scoring facilitate more accurate and efficient ongoing monitoring throughout the customer lifecycle, not just at onboarding.
 Fenergo KYC’s Risk Engine dynamically responds to inputs from a client’s KYC profile to automatically calculate risk assessments.
 This drives appropriate levels of due diligence, including enhanced measures for higher-risk clients.
 Fenergo also offers a risk-based approach to KYC compliance that efficiently focuses resources on higher risk clients and ensures lifecycle compliance with local and global KYC regulations.

-Find out how our Know Your Customer solution can improve your customer onboarding process.
+Find out how our Know Your Customer-solution can improve your customer onboarding process.